 Any product that can potentially be dangerous or harmful should come with instructions for safe use.
 A failure to warn defect occurs when there is no user manual or warning label on a product, and someone is injured as a result.
 An example is a prescribed medication that can cause drowsiness but doesn’t have a warning label disclosing that.
 If the patient takes the medication, drives, and gets into a car accident because they were too tired, they have a strong product liability case.

 For a product liability case to be successful against a retailer, you will need to be able to prove the following elements:

 If you are unsure whether or not you meet these requirements, discuss your accident with an experienced product liability lawyer.

 If a defective product has injured you or a loved one, contact CaseyGerry.
-Our San Diego Product Liability Attorney will help you file your claim, represent your best interests, and secure the compensation that you deserve.
+Our San Diego injury lawyers will help you file your claim, represent your best interests, and secure the compensation that you deserve.
 Message us online or call (619) 238-1811 today for your free case evaluation.